RAGULSANJEEVAN/WEATHER-PREDICTION-SYSTEM/README.md

 # WEATHER-PREDICTION-SYSTEM
-An AIML model to predict the weather
+An ML model to predict the weather